is geographically nimble and able to coordinate exceptional field personnel for each project

 Tameé Seidling Chief Financial Officer After a successful 25-year career in the commercial and residential relocation industry, Ms. Seidling made a career change to follow her passion and graduated summa cum laude from California State University at Northridge with a degree in Theatre.
 She then founded the Big Tent Theatre Troupe, presenting a range of productions that includes children’s theatre tailored to fit into elementary school curriculums and her own solo show “…a beacon of light,” which she performs for family advocacy and education groups.
 Ms. Seidling is a certified bonded tax preparer for the state of California and lives in Los Angeles.

 Alison Rowe Communications Coordinator Alison Rowe specializes in communications, with expertise in the fields of art, design, culture, and creativity.
 Ms. Rowe began her career in the toughest neighborhoods in Liverpool, UK working in community arts programs that opened windows for youth into the wider world of ideas and imagination.
 The experience had a profound effect on her own thinking, and she continued in the UK to integrate educational components into communications programs in her work as Deputy Director of the Bankside Gallery and as Head of Marketing with the Hayward Gallery, one of London’s most renowned contemporary art galleries.
-Ms. Rowe relocated in 2000, from London to Los Angeles, where she joined the staff of the California Heritage Museum as the Media and Marketing Director in 2005 and the Barnsdall Art Park Foundation as Director in 2014, where she laid the groundwork for the designation of Frank Lloyd Wright’s Hollyhock House as a World Heritage site.
+Ms. Rowe relocated in 2000, from London to Los Angeles, where she joined the staff of the California Heritage Museum as the Media and Marketing Director in 2005 and the Barnsdall Art Park Foundation as Director in 2014, where she laid the groundwork for the public re-opening of Frank Lloyd Wright’s Hollyhock House, soon to be designated a World Heritage Site.
 Ms. Rowe has worked directly with artists, filmmakers, and cultural creatives such as Jeff Koons, Steve McQueen, and Sarah Danays and was an early pioneer of online marketing, in 1994, for major exhibitions, such as the Yves Klein exhibition Leap Into the Void at the Hayward Gallery.
 Ms. Rowe is a visiting lecturer at the University of California, Los Angeles (UCLA) and Marymount College, California.
 She writes regularly for the Palisadian-Post.